raspberrypilearning/drum-star/en/step_5.md

 --- /task ---

-This button should `hide`{:class="block3looks"} at the start then `show`{:class="block3looks"} when the player upgrades to the snare drum so they know which drum they are working towards.
+This button should `hide`{:class="block3looks"} at the start, then `show`{:class="block3looks"} when the player upgrades to the snare drum, so they know which drum they are working towards.

 --- task ---